 Diagrams of structural descriptions for natural language strings may adopt many forms.
 A structural description for a string is an annotated analysis of said string, in which local hierarchical relations are indicated by various means: phrase structure grammars appeal to a combination of phrasal labels (NP, VP, and the like) and configurational information.
 These configurations are defined in mathematical objects which Postal (2010: 7) refers to as L-trees.
 An L-tree is a set of nodes and arcs (or 'edges', or 'branches'), and should not be confused with diagrams of L-trees (which are merely pictures composed of lines and symbols; typographical objects rather than mathematical objects); as McCawley (1998: 47-48) warns.
-L-trees are generated (read: recursively enumerated) in the sense of Post (1944: 285-286) by a system of ordered rules operating over a set of symbols (an alphabet), which is customarily referred to as a grammar.
+L-trees are generated (read: recursively enumerated) in the sense of Post (1944: 285-286) by a system of intrinsically ordered rules operating over a set of symbols (an alphabet), which is customarily referred to as a grammar (see also Post, 1943: 203, ff. for a presentation of a deterministic system based on rewriting rules which can generate Context-Free languages).
 The role of the grammar, in this view, is to recursively enumerate the grammatical strings of a language (Chomsky & Miller, 1963: 283).
-The full set of nonisomorphic L-trees generated by a grammar Gr (i.e., the full set of structural descriptions) defines the strong generative capacity of that Gr (Chomsky, 1965: 60).
-Frameworks that operate with rules of inference applying from axioms and yielding sets of strings are called 'proof-theoretic' or 'generativeenumerative' (Postal, 2010; Pullum & Scholtz, 2001 respectively).
+The full set of non-isomorphic L-trees generated by a grammar Gr (i.e., the full set of structural descriptions) defines the strong generative capacity of that Gr (Chomsky, 1965: 60).
+Frameworks that operate with rules of inference applying from axioms and yielding sets of strings are called 'proof-theoretic' or 'generative-enumerative' (Postal, 2010; Pullum & Scholtz, 2001 respectively).
 A derivation in Gr is the ordered sequence of strings obtained by applying the rules of Gr stepwise: these rules rewrite the symbols on the left-hand side of the rule as the symbols on the right-hand side sequentially (a symbol at a time).
 For example: